 We recognize that students may need to rely on a variety of resources to assist them in paying for their educational expenses.
 One type of loan to consider is a private alternative loan.
 These loans are available to students when federal loans are not enough to cover the cost of attendance or for students that do not qualify for any federal loans.

-We strongly encourage students to exhaust their Federal Stafford Direct loan options prior to considering these loans due to the higher rates, fees, terms and conditions that usually accompany private loans.
+We strongly encourage students to exhaust their Federal Stafford Direct loan options prior to considering these loans due to potentially higher rates, fees, terms and conditions that usually accompany private loans.

-- The interest rates are typically variable and may be tied to the prime, LIBOR or treasury bill rate.
+- The interest rates are tied to the prime, LIBOR or treasury bill rate.

 - Borrower eligibility, co-signer requirements, interest rates, maximum loan levels and repayment options vary according to the program.

 - These loans are generally based on an individual's credit score/history.